sachin1341/apnacollege-demo/README.md

 # apnacollege-demo
 This is my first  Git Repository.
 <br>
-Author-Sachin is learnig coding from apna college
+Author-Sachin is learning coding from apna college